hamvocke/hamvocke.github.io/_drafts/2015-08-16-a-quick-and-easy-guide-to-tmux.md

 layout: post
 title: A Quick and Easy Guide to tmux
 tags: terminal
-excerpt: tmux is a tool that can help you to be more productive using the terminal.
+excerpt: tmux is a tool that can boost your productivity while using the terminal.
 Think of it as a window manager in your terminal with some extra fanciness on top.
-This post gives you an easy-to-follow introduction to tmux and explains its basic features and how you use them.
+This post gives you an easy-to-follow introduction to tmux and explains its basic features and how to use them.
 comments: true
 ---